 Range of operating systems available as preconfigured images

 Compliance with security protocols like SSL and AES

-Infrastructure as a Service (IaaS) is similar to Software as a Service (SaaS) and Infrastructure as a Service (PaaS), in that is provides services to consumers over the Internet.
+Infrastructure-as-a-Service (IaaS) is similar to Software-as-a-Service (SaaS) and Platform-as-a-Service (PaaS), in that it provides services to consumers over the Internet.

 Some providers also offer other components above the virtualization layer like databases and messaging queues, but these are not standard components.